 In your early 40s, you’re probably starting to think about retirement.
 And one of the first questions you might ask is, “How much should I have saved by now?”

-The answer, of course, depends on several factors, including your target retirement age and your desired retirement income amount.
+The answer depended on several factors, including your target retirement age and desired retirement income amount.

-For example, if you want to retire at 65 and think you’ll need $100,000 per year to live comfortably, you’ll need to have saved $750,000 by the time you reach age 40 if you’re using an annuity.
+For example, if you want to retire at 65 and think you’ll need $100,000 per year to live comfortably, you’ll need to save $750,000 by the time you reach age 40 if you’re using an annuity.